-For a number of years Dinah Parums worked as a researcher within the Pharmaceutical / Biotech industry.
-In this role she specifically studied human cancer types and ways in which they can be treated.
+Dr Dinah Parums worked as a researcher within the Pharmaceutical / Biotech industry.
+In this role she studied human cancer types and ways in which they can be treated (targeted therapy).
 Whilst working in this field she also assisted in developing a number of techniques that have since been patented.

 Senior Lecturer and Consultant at NHSSeptember 1993 - September 2003 | U.K.

 As a Consultant/Senior Lecturer for the NHS, Dinah Parums was involved in clinical diagnosis, teaching and research.
 Her specialty diagnostic interests were in cancer diagnosis, pulmonary and cardiovascular pathology.
 She participated in training junior doctors and from 1995 to 2002, she was an External Examiner for Membership of the Royal College of Pathologists.
 Visiting Research Fellow in Cardiovascular Pathology, supervised by Professor Margaret Billingham (1993).

 Cambridge University, King's College & Darwin College1984 – 1987PhDConcentration: PathologyActivities: British Heart Foundation, Junior Research Fellow.
 Research Fellow, Darwin College, Cambridge University.
 Visiting Research Fellow in Pathology, Massachusetts General Hospital (1986).